 Evolution of Liquidity

-It is important to note that liquidity and market impact are not static.
-Below, we plot the historical average liquidity (average bid-side liquidity + average ask-side liquidity) of Kraken’s BTC/USD market.
-More specifically, we measured average liquidity within different ranges of the midpoint price at the time of the orderbook snapshot (± 0.25% / ± 0.50% / ± 1.00%).
+Importantly, liquidity and market impact are not static.
+Orderbooks are constantly changing, and with it the overall liquidity of the market.
+Below, we plot the historical average liquidity (average bid-side liquidity + average ask-side liquidity) of Kraken’s two largest and most liquid markets – BTC/EUR and BTC/USD.
+More specifically, we measured average liquidity within different ranges of the midpoint price at the time of the orderbook snapshot (± 0.25% / ± 0.50% / ± 1.00%) for each market.

-Figure 4: Historical Kraken BTC/USD average liquidity vs. average midpoint price
+Figure 4: Historical Kraken BTC/EUR average liquidity vs. average midpoint price

 Needless to say, liquidity may change from day-to-day, and it’s important for traders to continuously evaluate both market conditions and their own liquidity needs in response to those changing market conditions.